Únětice culture: Settlements

-Some Unetice buildings were exceptionally large, such as the Dermsdorf longhouse (44m x 11m) and Zwenkau longhouse (57m x 9m), both in central Germany.
-These may have been elite residences, cult buildings, meeting halls, or 'men's houses' for groups of warriors or soldiers under the command of individual rulers.
+Some Únětice buildings were exceptionally large, such as the Dermsdorf longhouse (44m x 11m) and Zwenkau longhouse (57m x 9m), both in central Germany.
+The Dermsdorf longhouse is estimated to have been at least 8.5 metres in height.
+These buildings may have been elite residences, cult buildings, meeting halls, or 'men's houses' for groups of warriors or soldiers under the command of individual rulers.
 The Dermsdorf longhouse was built a short distance from a settlement at Leubingen, in direct alignment with the nearby Leubingen burial mound.
 A large number of axes were ritually deposited together in front of the longhouse, which may have belonged to a contingent of warriors or soldiers.

-Experimental reconstructions of Bronze Age longhouses have indicated that the builders must have had "a complex system of numbers and data for linear measurements" to manage such house building challenges.
-Construction techniques included the use of rectangular beams, planks and boards, mortice and tenon joints, scarf joints, single notched joints, slots, grooves, pivots, wooden pegs, and rebates.
+Experimental reconstructions of Bronze Age longhouses indicate that the builders must have had "a complex system of numbers and data for linear measurements" to manage such house-building challenges.
+Construction techniques included the use of rectangular beams, planks and boards, mortise and tenon joints, scarf joints, single-notched joints, slots, grooves, pivots, wooden pegs, and rabbets.

 Trade

-The Únětice culture had trade links with the British Wessex culture. Únětice metalsmiths mainly used pure copper; alloys of copper with arsenic, antimony, and tin to produce bronze became common only in the succeeding periods.
-The cemetery of Singen is an exception; it contained some daggers with a high tin content (up to 9%).
+The Únětice culture had trade links with the British Wessex culture. Únětice metalsmiths used pure copper as well as alloys of copper with arsenic, antimony, and tin to produce bronze.
+The cemetery of Singen contained daggers with a high tin content (up to 9%).
 They may have been produced in Brittany, where a few rich graves have been found from this period.
 Cornish tin was widely traded as well.
 A gold lunula of Irish design has been found as far south as Butzbach in Hessen (Germany).
+Another gold lunula is known from Schulenburg in Lower Saxony.
 Amber was also traded, but small fossil deposits may have been used as well as Baltic amber.
+Amber may have reached Mycenaean Greece from the Únětice culture.